colemeyer/h2ssscam/README.md

 If the user would like to save the config file in the current directory, they should specify `.` in place of `[directory]`.
 Note that the file extension for the created configuration file will always be `.ini` (even if the user specifies some other extension) to satisfy code requirements.
 Modify the desired parameters and run the model as usual by executing the following in the terminal:<br>
     `% python -m h2ssscam [directory]/[config file name]`

+Complete documentation can be found on Read the Docs: [https://h2ssscam.readthedocs.io/en/latest/index.html](https://h2ssscam.readthedocs.io/en/latest/index.html)<br>
+The paper on which this code is based, McJunkin et al. 2016, can be found at [https://iopscience.iop.org/article/10.3847/0004-637X/828/2/69/meta](https://iopscience.iop.org/article/10.3847/0004-637X/828/2/69/meta)<br>
+More information about the Code/Astro workshop during which this package was developed can be found at [https://semaphorep.github.io/codeastro/](https://semaphorep.github.io/codeastro/)

 **Note that package dependencies for `h2ssscam` are managed using the `uv` package manager.
 Advanced users are encouraged to run `h2ssscam` using `uv` functionalities (e.g., `uv run h2ssscam`).**